emboldagency/embold-wordpress-tweaks/readme.txt

 === emBold Wordpress Tweaks ===
-Contributors: itsjsutxan
+Contributors: itsjsutxan, emboldtyler
 Tags: tweaks, improvements
 Requires at least: 6.0
-Tested up to: 6.3.1
+Tested up to: 6.9.0
-Stable tag: 1.5.0
+Stable tag: 1.6.0
 Requires PHP: 7.4

 A collection of our common tweaks and upgrades to WordPress.